mdoyle91/MetLog/README.md

 Pseudo-coding
--Write asynochronous call functions in Javascript to ensure you'll be ableto get all applicable data -Create corresponding HTML tags that match the wireframe -Add EventListeners to the Javascript
+-Write asynochronous call functions in Javascript to ensure you'll be ableto get all applicable data
+    -Need code that will get data requested by ObjectID -Allow for multiple search criteria
+-Create corresponding HTML tags that match the wireframe -Add EventListeners to the Javascript
 -Style the CSS for mobile/desktop versions